couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ### Ordering

 All view results are automatically output sorted, with the sorting based on the content of the key in the output view.
-Views are sorted using a specific sortinf format, with the basic order for all basic and compound follows as follows:
+Views are sorted using a specific sorting format, with the basic order for all basic and compound follows as follows:

  * `null`